git-town/git-town/documentation/commands/git-hack.md

 [parent branch name]
     If provided, cuts the new branch off the given existing feature branch.
     Providing '.' here uses the current branch as the parent branch.
+    If omitted, uses the main branch as the parent.

 --abort
     Cancel the operation and reset the workspace to a consistent state.